malturki/malturki.github.io/_pages/about.md

 - [2019-10-22] Published a post on modeling the Beacon Chain as an executable formal model in K [here](/posts/2019/10/k-beacon-chains/)
 - [2019-10-11] We have two papers presented today at [FMBC'19](https://sites.google.com/view/fmbc/home)...
 Read [more](/posts/2019/10/fmbc-talks/)
 - [2019-06-18] Published a post on modeling and verifying Algorand's security using Coq [here](/posts/2019/06/algorand-safety/)

+## Interests

+Formal methods for program verification, specification and design of distributed and concurrent programming languages and systems, and for analysis of security properties.